 The best way to practice for Google Code Jam is by solving old problems on websites like TopCoder, Codeforces, or HackerRank.
 There are some interesting cases where engineers get in touch with Google just by searching for how to solve these problems.

 Another way to impress Google recruiters is to have done fascinating work at another tech company — which could be either a startup or a big tech organization.
-If results are impressive, you can be invited to work straight at the TL5 level instead of L3.
+If the results are impressive, you can be invited to work straight at the TL5 level instead of L3.

 Besides the coding, there are other active ways to get noticed.
 To let the world know what you’ve done, you should publish articles.
 Do anything to advertise your best skills and experiences.

-Finally, instead of waiting for a call, do what marketing, sales and administrative job-hunters do – go to conferences and start networking.
+Finally, instead of waiting for a call, do what marketing, sales, and administrative job-hunters do – go to conferences and start networking.

 Conferences are all about meetings.
 So, prepare a list of who you want to target.
 Google employees often speak at conferences, and they’re very approachable.
 Chat with them after their talk and impress them with your top achievements and professional attitude.